5 Tips to Prevent Ransomware Attacks on Backups

 Ransomware Key Facts

-Now analysts predict a ransomware attack on businesses will happen every 14 seconds—at a cost of billions to global organizations.
+“According to Cybersecurity Ventures, in 2019 businesses were attacked by a ransomware attack every 14 seconds.”
 That’s why it’s important to keep these five considerations in mind when you’re strategizing how best to prevent, detect, and rapidly respond to a ransomware attack on your backups.

 1. Ransomware Attacks Make Backups a Liability

 Cyber criminals are now aggressively targeting shadow copies backup data—to gain full control, or worse, destroy what has long-been considered your insurance policy to business continuity.
 Their more sophisticated attacks enter a primary environment from an endpoint and head straight for your backups—where 80 percent of enterprise data is now stored—deleting or compromising everything there before taking over the production environment.